 Honey, with all of its sweetness, can actually make quite a sticky mess on your laundry.
-And if it's completely neglected, a honey stain can actually do lasting damage on clothing, especially to the fibers of the fabric.
+If it's completely neglected, a honey stain can do lasting damage on clothing, especially to the fibers of the fabric.
 With a few simple steps, though, honey stains can be history.

 - Butter knife

 - Optional: stain remover stick, gel, or spray

 - Hydrogen peroxide, vinegar, or lemon juice (optional; white or colorfast clothing only)